thomdixon/resume/resume.md

       internal tools and systems used for Ultimate's build automation and SaaS delivery.

-    - I spearheaded the design and implementation of an administration portal for our Operations teams, utilizing CoffeeScript, AngularJS, and Bootstrap 3 for the front end, and RESTful services implemented in C# using ASP.NET's Web API for the back end.
+    - I spearheaded the design and implementation of the front-end for an administration portal to be used by Ultimate's operations teams (utilizing CoffeeScript and Angular), and made significant modifications to the RESTful services on the back-end (C# using ASP.NET's Web API).

 * **[Advanced Computing and Information Systems Laboratory](http://acis.ufl.edu/)**